kubernetes/contributor-site/content/en/events/2023/kcsna/schedule.md

 do it better, join them.

 ## CFP
-TODO: update the link and the date for CFP deadline
 If you would like to submit a formal session, please use the [CFP Form](https://docs.google.com/forms/d/1z7TnjixN9fiuQulF-EU9rw7_U9I-I8HNOv28IAFsHZc/viewform).
 This form will be open through Friday, October 6th, and covers presentation, workshop, and collaboration style sessions.
 Unconference sessions should use the GitHub issue referenced above.